Connecting Mozambique to the energy of tomorrow

 Upgrading hydropower plants for clean, stable electricity

 With EU support under Global Gateway, Mozambique is modernising its hydropower infrastructure to enhance energy reliability and sustainability.
-The Cahora Bassa Hydroelectric Power Plant, the country's largest, is undergoing upgrades to extend its operational life by at least 25 years, ensuring continued supply of clean electricity to the national grid.
-Additionally, the development of the new Mphanda Nkuwa Hydropower Project, a 1,500 MW facility, is set to increase Mozambique's electricity production capacity by over 50%.
-Once operational, Mphanda Nkuwa is expected to provide power to more than 3 million households in Mozambique and the surrounding region, supporting economic growth and reducing reliance on fossil fuels.
+The Cahora Bassa Hydroelectric Power Plant in Tete Province, the country's largest, is undergoing upgrades to extend its operational life by at least 25 years, ensuring continued supply of clean electricity to the national grid and to the Southern Africa region.

 Expanding electricity access through Proenergia

-Through the ProEnergia programme, the EU is helping bring electricity to over 30,000 households in rural provinces of Mozambique, including Zambezia and Nampula.
-By connecting communities to both grid and off-grid systems, the project is improving health, education, and economic opportunities - transforming the lives of more than 150,000 people who previously relied on kerosene, candles, or firewood for lighting and cooking.
+Through the ProEnergia programme, the EU under Global Gateway, is helping bring electricity to over 514,862 households in rural provinces of Mozambique, including Zambezia and Nampula.
+By connecting communities to both grid and off-grid systems, the project is improving health, education, and economic opportunities - transforming the lives of more than 2,500,000 people who previously relied on kerosene, candles, or firewood for lighting and cooking.

 Clean cooking solutions to improve health and the environment